kirbyj/praatdet/README.md

 		To PointProcess (periodic, peaks)... min max No Yes

 	For more details of Praat's ```To PointProcess (periodic, peaks)....``` algorithm, see [here](http://www.fon.hum.uva.nl/praat/manual/Sound__To_PointProcess__periodic__peaks____.html).

+   In order to ensure that the first peak is always a closing peak, the times of the first points in each PointProcess are compared, and the first point of the ```opening``` PointProcess is deleted if it occurs before the first point in the ```closing``` PointProcess.

 3. These are then combined into a single PointProcess object: